robinhood/faust/docs/userguide/models.rst

     >>> point
     <Point: x=10, y=20>

-Attempting to instantiate a model without providing a value for a required field is an error:
+Faust throws an error if you instantiate a model without providing values for all required fields:

 .. sourcecode:: pycon